 During the 19th century, immigrants to the US took this tradition with them and quickly discovered that pumpkins, a native American fruit, were far easier to carve.
-In recent times, carving pumpkins at Halloween has established itself as a tradition on this side of the Atlantic.
-However, with fears of a pumpkin shortage this Halloween, English Heritage is encouraging Brits to return to the humble turnip.
+In recent times, carving pumpkins at Halloween has established itself as a tradition on this side of the Atlantic, but that’s not to save you can’t return to your roots.

 Historian Dr Michael Carter said: “From carved pumpkins to trick or treating, many of the traditions associated with Halloween today come from early European folklore, rather than simply being American inventions.

-“I don’t think turnips are going to replace pumpkins – they are more difficult to carve – but hopefully people will remember the turnip and all our other rich traditions this Halloween.”
+“I don’t think turnips are going to replace pumpkins – they are more difficult to carve – but hopefully people will remember the turnip and all our other rich traditions.”